tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 Be aware that this solution works because in every step previously that deals with categories, we have called the category variable that is placed in the template dictionary `category`.
 If you don't understand what we mean, look at your code for the views `show_category()` and `add_page()`, for instance.
 Check: *what keys are placed in the context dictionary in those views?*

+X> ### Test your Implementation
+X> We've implemented a series of unit tests to allow you to check your implementation up until this point.
+[Follow the guide we provided earlier](#section-getting-ready-tests), using the test module `tests_chapter8.py`.
+How does your implementation stack up against our tests?
+Remember that your implementation should have fully completed the exercises listed above for the tests to pass.

 ## Summary
 In this chapter, we showed how we can: